 At Stonehenge in England, the battle between the Rehab Squad and the Female Furies was just heating up.

-Lisa Snart, the Golden Glider, smiled in her sensual way and taunted an approaching Female Fury called Speed Queen.
+Lisa Snart, the Golden Glider, smiled in her sensual way and taunted an approaching Female Furie called Speed Queen.
 “Female Fury?
 With that so-called figure, you look more like a male wrestler,” she said defiantly.

 “Little maiden!”
 Speed Queen sneered.
 “I’ll tear your mortal head off!”

 “You’ll need to catch me first, Bertha!” said Glider, skating off on the special icy ramp created beneath her fleet form by her skates.
 Speed Queen lowered her hulking shoulders and followed at top speed.
 Glider jetted upward over the cold sea and spun suddenly in the air.
 She ducked low, and the massive Speed Queen hurtled by her, unable to stop in time.
 As Speed Queen plunged down into the sea miles below, Golden Glider blew her a kiss.
 “Ta-ta!”